Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits

 The spin ladder operators are \mbox{$\hat{\sigma}_{j}^{-} = (\hat{\sigma}_{x} + i \hat{\sigma}_{y})/2$} and $\hat{\sigma}_{j}^{+} = (\hat{\sigma}_{j}^{-})^{\dagger}$.

 After this transformation, the Hilbert space has a tensor product structure $\mathcal{H} = \mathcal{H}_{\rm T} \otimes \mathcal{H}_{\rm K}^{(l)} \otimes \mathcal{H}_{\rm K}^{(r)}$ where we have partitioned the system into subsystems for the transmon, the left Kitaev chain and the right Kitaev chain, respectively.
-These subsystems are for the purposes of labelling, they do not correspond to an obvious physical partitioning of the system.
-This is because the unitary transformation we have performed mixes up the degrees of freedom for the transmon and the right Kitaev chain, as discussed in \cref{sec:topological-transmon}.
+These subsystems are for the purposes of labeling, they do not correspond to an obvious physical partitioning of the system.
+This is because the change of frame mixes up the degrees of freedom for the transmon and the right Kitaev chain, as discussed in \cref{sec:topological-transmon}.
 We use the eigenstates $\ket{\tilde{\psi}_{i}}$ of $\tilde{H}_{\rm T}$ as a basis for $\mathcal{H}_{\rm T}$.
-Though, it is possible to find these states analytically using the Zac basis \cite{thanh_le_building_2020}, it is simplest computationally to find these eigenstates by numerically diagonalising $\tilde{H}_{\rm T}$ in the truncated charge basis.
+Though, it is possible to find these states analytically using the Zac basis \cite{thanh_le_building_2020}, it is simplest computationally to find these eigenstates by numerically diagonalizing $\tilde{H}_{\rm T}$ in the truncated charge basis.
 We take the latter approach here.
-For the Kitaev chains we use eigenstates of $\hat{\sigma}_{1}^{z}\hat{\sigma}_{2}^{z}\hat{\sigma}_{3}^{z}\hat{\sigma}_{4}^{z}$ as a basis, which we label with four bits.
+For the Kitaev chains, we use eigenstates of $\hat{\sigma}_{1}^{z}\hat{\sigma}_{2}^{z}\hat{\sigma}_{3}^{z}\hat{\sigma}_{4}^{z}$ as a basis, which we label with four bits.

 In our simulations, we initialise the transmon subsystem in the ground state $\ket{\tilde{\psi_{0}}}$ and we initialise the chains in the state